History of Maindee Pools, Wales, UK

 Closure – December 2005

-The doors of Maindee Baths were firmly closed on December 23, 2005, and the pool, which gave so much fun for thousands of swimmers has now been drained.
-Newport City Council closed down the building because of the amount of money needed to upgrade it to the 21st century the council thought it was not worth it.
-All the activities that used to take place in Maindee were a transfer of Newport’s International Sports Village, close to the Velodrome and athletics stadium at Spytty.
+The doors of Maindee Baths were firmly closed on December 23, 2005, and the pool, which gave so much fun for thousands of swimmers, has now been drained.
+Newport City Council closed down the building because of the amount of money needed to upgrade it to the 21st century; the council thought it was not worth it.
+All the activities that used to take place in Maindee were transferred to Newport’s International Sports Village, close to the Velodrome and athletics stadium at Spytty.

 Fires – 2007